ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/19_Production_Database_Setup.md

-Run the `SHOW DATABSES;` command to see what databases exist on your server (there should be 3 default ones).
+Run the `SHOW DATABASES;` command to see what databases exist on your server (there should be 3 default ones).
 Don't forget that every SQL Command has to end with a semi-colon.

 ```bash
 mysql> SHOW DATABASES;